dRaiser/drtimetracker/README.md

 # drtimetracker
 Really simple Mono/GTK# based time tracker.
+Developed for Linux, but should work just fine in Windows & MacOS too.

 Supports three levels of tasks.